German revolution of 1918–1919: Reaction in Berlin

 Friedrich Ebert, the leader of the SPD, agreed with the chancellor, Prince Max of Baden, that a social revolution had to be prevented and order upheld at all costs.
 In the restructuring of the state, Ebert wanted to win over the middle-class parties that had cooperated with the SPD in the Reichstag in 1917 as well as the old elites of the German Empire.
 He wanted to avoid the spectre of radicalisation of the revolution along Russian lines and was also worried that the precarious food supply situation could break down, leading to the takeover of the administration by inexperienced revolutionaries.
 He was certain that the SPD would be able to implement its reform plans in the future due to its parliamentary majorities.

 Ebert did his best to act in agreement with the old powers and intended to save the monarchy.
 In hopes that the Emperor's departure and the establishment of a regency would save the constitutional monarchy that had been established on 28 October, the SPD called for Wilhelm's abdication on 7 November.
 According to notes taken by Prince Max of Baden, Ebert told him, "If the Emperor does not abdicate, the social revolution is unavoidable.
 But I do not want it, indeed I hate it like sin."

 Wilhelm II, still at his headquarters in Spa, was considering returning to Germany at the head of the army to quell any unrest in Berlin.
 Even when General Groener told him that the army no longer supported him, he did not abdicate.
 The Chancellor planned to travel to Spa to convince Wilhelm personally of the necessity, but his plans were overtaken by the rapidly deteriorating situation in Berlin.

+By this time, Wilhelm accepted that he would have to give up his imperial crown but still believed he could remain king of Prussia.
+This was not possible under the imperial constitution, which defined the empire as a confederation under the permanent presidency of Prussia.
+The imperial crown was thus tied to the Prussian crown, and Wilhelm could not renounce one throne without renouncing the other.